JetBrains/jpa-buddy-documentation/database-connections/database-connections.md

 ![ij-community-db-connection](img/ij-community-db-connection.jpeg)

 It’s worth noting that JPA Buddy is compatible with any property file that adheres to the standard naming convention for property files.
 This includes YAML files, environment-specific properties files, test-specific properties files, and more.
+E.g.: 'application.properties', 'application-test.properties', 'application.yaml', 'application-prod.yaml', etc.

 ## Automatic Generation of Property Files